Nearly 900 buildings destroyed by massive California fire | Science-Environment

 California's largest single wildfire in recorded history kept pushing through forestlands on Tuesday as fire crews tried to protect rural communities from flames that have destroyed hundreds of homes.

-But the reports are "definitely subject to change" because assessment teams still can't get into many areas to count what burned, Zuniga said.

-The Dixie Fire, named for the road where it started, also threatened 14,000 buildings in more than a dozen small mountain and rural communities in the northern Sierra Nevada.

-Crews have cut thousands of acres of new fire lines aimed at preventing the fire from spreading and officials believe the fire lines created on the blaze's southern side will hold the fire at bay there, but the fire's future is unknown, authorities said.
+Crews have cut thousands of acres of new fire lines aimed at preventing the fire from spreading.
+Officials believe the fire lines created on the blaze's southern side will hold the fire at bay there, but the fire's future is unknown, authorities said.

 "We don't know where this fire is going to end and where it's going to land.
 It continues to challenge us,'' said Chris Carlton, supervisor for Plumas National Forest.